 This committee monitors changes in the labour market situation in the country, the pay levels inside and outside the bank, reviews salaries and decides on topics affecting current or potential employees of the bank.
-It comprises the Chairperson of the Supervisory Board, the members of the Management Board and a branch manager.
+It comprises members of the Management Board and the procurator, responsible for human resources.
 The meetings are held quarterly.